 A large bowl with a raised and stylish panel is what best describes the farm kitchen sinks.
 In olden days, families in the countryside were large and everyday load of kitchen was huge.
 Therefore large bowl kitchen sinks were used to accommodate big pots/pans and the huge load of dishes.
-But they are back in vogue now and people in cities want to install a farm kitchen sink despite a small family size.
+But they are back in vogue now and people in cities want to install a 30 inch stainless steel farmhouse sink despite a small family size.
 That is because it adds a very rustic, old world charm to your kitchen.
 If you have designed your kitchen in a countryside decor, farm kitchen sinks are definitely the ideal choice.

 Apart from their huge capacities, their depths prevent any water splash (during washing of pots, pans or dishes) or spill out to countertop or the cabinet beneath.
 Nowadays farm kitchen sinks are available in various materials e.g. stainless steel.

 Stainless steel farmhouse kitchen sinks are durable, look good and have heat resistant properties.
 They are also easy to maintain and clean.
 Single bowl or double bowl, stainless steel farm kitchen sinks are relatively lighter in weight as compared to sinks made from other materials.
 Though their look has been described by few as ‘clinical’, but they lend a very clean and hygienic look because they are easy to clean.
 As compared to regular kitchen sinks, stainless steel farmhouse kitchen sinks come with a raised front panel which is like a thick rim.
 This minimizes water splash and spills.